 Since 2016 UHS ESPTM systems are approved for use in group of fields under Lex engineering support and supervision.

-The obtained results proved the high potential of Lex UHS ESPTMs to optimize production and provide operational advantages in harsh well conditions.
+Our results consistently demonstrate the high potential of Lex UHS ESPTM to optimize production and provide operational advantages in harsh well conditions.

 UHS ESPTM advantages vs. standard equipment